Future of Eastway Tank unclear 1 year after deadly explosion | CBC News

 According to the province's public records, Lewis Motor Sales in Barrie, Ont., has placed a lien on Eastway for purchased vehicles "as well as all accessories, spare parts, replacements, attachments and trade-ins."

-A website called eastwaytank.ca — which featured the company's logo last summer — currently consists of an image of a memorial that looks similar to the one the City of Ottawa unveiled in honour of the explosion's six victims last October.
+A website called eastwaytank.ca rather than .com — which featured the company's logo last summer — currently consists of an image of a memorial that looks similar to the one the City of Ottawa unveiled in honour of the explosion's six victims last October.

 Last week, the website plaque said the six employees "lost their lives in the tragic events at Eastway Tank on January 13, 2022."